 We found a great soup place nearing the end of our visit, Mr. Soup.
 Delicious spinach, tomato amd pumpkin soups were had here for S/.16.
 Super friendly owner and you get seeded bread and croutons with your soup.
 Perfect spot to hide out from Cusco’s damp weather.
 Randomly, it felt like we were eating in a spot on the Japanese ski-slopes – all timber, sliding doors and benches.

 You can walk up from San Blas to the Christo Blanco statue which overlooks the city for some stunning vistas.
-It’s free to walk up here; takes about 40 minutes to climb though.
+It’s free to walk up here and takes about 40 minutes to climb.
 I have to be honest; I’m kind of disliking the Incas for all the damn steps they put everywhere.
-There’s a huge population of ferral dogs up here so you need to be very careful.
-The statue is just next to some Incan ruins, Sachayswamán (which John let me know is pronounced like ‘sexy woman’.
+There’s a huge population of feral dogs up here so you need to be very careful.
+The statue is next to some Incan ruins, Sachayswamán (which John let me know is pronounced like ‘sexy woman’.
 Fun fact!).
 It’s S/.70 to get into these ruins but we were content to see them from the statue.

 We have accumulated a few souvenirs so far on our trip so decided to post some things home to Ireland – 4.5kg worh of stuff to be exact.
 We walked way down the Avenida Sol street (about 25 minutes from the Plaza de Armas) to Serpost where we had our stuff packed up in a little office for S/.10 and then posted for S/.219 (about $90 – so not cheap).
 Staff were very friendly and you’ll need your passport details here.
 Fingers crossed the stuff gets home…